hemanthsagarb/wikidump-setup/Neo4j-wikipedia-setup.md

 - select cl_from, a.page_id from categorylinks, page a, page b where cl_to = a.page_title and a.page_namespace=14 and b.page_id = cl_from and b.page_namespace=14 and b.page_is_redirect=0 into outfile '/tmp/subcats.csv' FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

+select norm_title,rd_title, rd_namespace from page, redirect where page_id = rd_from into outfile '/tmp/norms.csv' FIELDS TERMINATED BY ',' OPTIONALLY ENCLOSED BY '"' LINES TERMINATED BY '\n';

 ## Loading the files in Neo4j browser

 using periodic commit